All about revenue recognition

 Recognizing revenue allows a company to:

-• Stay in compliance with the IFRS 15 and ASC 606 finance standards
+And, it helps them meet the IFRS 15 and ASC 606 finance standards.

 Understanding revenue recognition in Polaris